cs280-berkeley/cs280-berkeley.github.io/index.md

 UC Berkeley, Spring 2024
 Time: MoWe 12:30PM - 1:59PM
 Location: 1102 Berkeley Way West
 Instructor: [Alexei Efros](https://people.eecs.berkeley.edu/~efros)
 GSIs:
 - [Lisa Dunlap](https://www.lisabdunlap.com/)
 - [Suzie Petryk](https://suziepetryk.com/)

+**Office hours** will be posted here when they are set.

+**Email policy:** Please see the [syllabus](https://cs280-berkeley.github.io/resources/CS_280_Spring_2024_Syllabus.pdf) for the course email address.
+To keep discussions organized, please do not email the instructor or GSIs directly.
+We will not reply to any course-related emails except at this address.

 Enrollment (including the waitlist) is at capacity.
 Students not enrolled may sit in on the lectures if there is space in the room.

-Students will receive access to Ed for class related discussions.

-Office hours will be posted here when they are set.
+We are using Ed Discussion for communication (private or public) as much as possible.

 **Required textbook:** [Foundations of Computer Vision](https://mitpress.mit.edu/9780262048972/foundations-of-computer-vision/) by Antonio Torralba, Phillip Isola and William T. Freeman.
 Textbook is not out yet - arrangements will be made.